 ASC’s $5 billion contract with the Australian Government to design and build six Collins Class submarines is signed on 3 June 1987, the largest Australian defence contract signed in Australia to that date.

-The Prime Minister, the Hon Bob Hawke MP, opens ASC’s South Australian facility at ASC North, Osborne.
+The Prime Minister, the Hon Bob Hawke AC, opens ASC’s South Australian facility at ASC North, Osborne.
 The location is chosen for its easy access to the Port River and Gulf St Vincent, road and rail connections and room for expansion.

 Construction of the first Collins Class submarine, Collins, commences at Osborne, South Australia.

 Names of the Collins Class submarines are announced at the keel laying ceremony for HMAS Collins.
 These commemorate the memory of six members of the Royal Australian Navy who served their country with distinction: HMASCollins, Farncomb, Waller, Dechaineux, Sheean and Rankin.

 James Hardie Industries acquires a shareholding in ASC, while two previous shareholders exited their positions, making ASC 51% Australian-owned and 49% Swedish-owned.

 ASC commences providing services to the Royal Australian Navy’s Submarine School, opened at HMAS Stirling, Garden Island, Western Australia.

 ASC delivers the first of the new submarines – HMAS Collins – to the Royal Australian Navy.

 ASC expands its presence at Henderson (Western Australia) to facilitate in-service support of the Collins Class and begins undertaking sustainment activities.

 ASC delivers the second submarine – HMAS Farncomb.